NerdToMars/rosbag2-rs/README.md

 We welcome contributions to Rosbags Rust!
 Whether it's reporting a bug, proposing a feature, or submitting a pull request, all contributions are appreciated.

-## License
+## Notice

-Rosbags Rust is open-source and is licensed under the MIT License.
+Most of rust code is porting from https://gitlab.com/ternaris/rosbags